Cheeseycube/Dice_GameJam/README.md

 # Dice_GameJam
-This is a submission for the Roll the Dice Game Jam
+This is a submission for the 2022 GMTK Game Jam with the theme Roll of the Dice